ibexa/documentation-developer/docs/api/rest_api_authentication.md

 ### Rich client application security concerns

 The purpose of CSRF protection is to prevent users accidentally running harmful operations by being tricked into executing a http(s) request against a web applications they are logged into.
-In case of browsers this will then be blocked by lack of CSRF token.
+In browsers this action will be blocked by lack of CSRF token.

 However, if you develop a rich client application (JavaScript, JAVA, Flash, Silverlight, iOS, Android, etc.) that is:

 - Registering itself as a protocol handler